 “Fort Platte, being next to Fort Hall (Idaho), the most important point on the route to Oregon, calls for a brief description.
 This post occupies the left bank of the North Fork of Platte River, three-fourths of a mile above the mouth of the Laramie River upon the direct wagon road to Oregon via South Pass.

-It is situated in the immediate vicinity of the Oglala and Brule divisions of the Sioux nation, and but a little remote from the Cheyenne and Arapaho tribes.
+It is situated in the immediate vicinity of the Oglala and Brule divisions of the Sioux Nation, and but a little remote from the Cheyenne and Arapaho tribes.
 Its structure is a fair specimen of most of the establishments employed in the Indian trade.
 Its walls are “adobes,” four feet thick, by 20 feet high — enclosing an area of 250 feet in length, by 200 broad.
-At the northwest and southwest corners are bastions which command its approaches in all directions.
+At the northwest and southwest corners are bastions that command its approaches in all directions.

 Within the walls are some 12 buildings in all, consisting as follows: Office, store, warehouse, meat-house, smith’s shop, carpenter’s shop, kitchen, and five dwellings, — so arranged as to form a yard and corral, sufficiently large for the accommodation and security of more than 200 head of animals. the number of men usually employed about the establishment is some 30, whose chief duty it is to promote the interests of the trade, and otherwise act as circumstances require.